otausendschoen/Expected_Goals_xG_Model/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-25-1.png)

-We can see that only 3 of the 20 Premier League teams overperformed their expected goal output in 2015/16.
-Arsenal, who finished in 2nd place, underperformed their expected goal output by a whopping 14 goals.
+We can see that only 4 of the 20 Premier League teams overperformed their expected goal output in 2015/16.
+Arsenal, who finished in 2nd place, underperformed their expected goal output by 10 goals.
 If Arsenal had been more clinical in front of goal, it likely would have had a real shot at the title.
 Following the 2015/16 season, Arsenal made it a point of emphasis to sign a new striker.
 Arsenal